top of page

 Our Providers

-Eric Riesterer, M.A., LPC, Therapist, Life Coach & Practice Founder
+Eric Riesterer, M.A., LPCC, Therapist, Life Coach & Practice Founder

-Eric Riesterer is a licensed professional counselor and is pursuing his licensed professional clinical counseling license in Cuyahoga Falls & Jefferson Ohio.
-He also sees clients via online therapy using Doxy.me, a HIPAA-compliant and confidential telehealth software.
-Eric also provides non-clinical Life Coaching Services to help individuals find balance, satisfaction and meaning in their lives.
-Eric is presently supervised via Group Supervision and Work Supervision by Wendy Nathan, LPCC-S.
+Eric Riesterer is an Independently Licensed Professional Clinical Counselor in Cleveland, Ohio.
+He also sees clients via online therapy using Doxy.me, a HIPAA-compliant and confidential telehealth software in Arizona and Minnesota.
+Eric also provides non-clinical Life Coaching Services to help individuals find balance, purpose and meaning in their lives.

 Educational History